bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Why Does Testosterone Therapy Cause Night Sweats?

-Although night sweats are more commonly discussed in the context of estrogen fluctuations in women, hormonal changes in men can also disrupt thermoregulation.
-The mechanisms include:
+Night sweats are more commonly discussed in relation to estrogen fluctuations in women, but hormonal changes in men can also upset thermoregulation.
+The reasons include:

 Who Is at Risk?